 Help us, God, to return to You!
-Renew our days as of old!
+Renew our days as of old

+Mark Nazimova

+Writings may be used during religious services, provided that the individual authors and West End Synagogue are 245 cited.
+Any other usage requires permission from the authors, who may be contacted through West End

 AVODAH

-Samuels
+SAMUELS

 FIRST PART

-Yom Kippur is an ancient experience

-That we still embrace today.

-It is a time of remembering

-And acknowledging

-All those who came before us

-Their traditions and beliefs and practices.

-But, principally, it is a time when we individually reflect

-On our own behavior: our past performance,

-What we are now.

-And - most important -

-Who and what we want to be in the year ahead.
+Rabbi

+Yom Kippur is an ancient experience That we still embrace today.
+It is a time of remembering And acknowledging All those who came before us Their traditions and beliefs and practices.
+But, principally, it is a time when we individually reflect On our own behavior: our past performance, What we are now.
+And - most important - Who and what we want to be in the year ahead.
 The High Priests and the Temple are long gone.

-Along with the sacrifices and a great tradition

-That succumbed to the realities of the Diaspora.

-But each year we must still confront ourselves

-And acknowledge and atone for our deficiencies.

-We have no High Priests to intercede for us

-And must seek our own atonement

-So, in time honored fashion,

-We must enumerate our own transgressions

-Major and minor,

-Known and unknown.
+Along with the sacrifices and a great tradition That succumbed to the realities of the Diaspora.
+But each year we must still confront ourselves And acknowledge and atone for our deficiencies.
+We have no High Priests to intercede for us And must seek our own atonement So, in time honored fashion, We must enumerate our own transgressions Major and minor, Known and unknown.

+Congregation

 Our atonement is personal As is the God we speak to.
 Silently we raise thoughts That we cannot express in words.
 From our hearts, our minds And our deepest emotions.

+Reader1

 We pray for forgiveness, wisdom, strength and guidance.
 We each pray, to our personal concept of God.
 Today even the non-believer prays, For there is no one who is not fearful of the future Or without need of spirituality, guidance and support.

-We are here - young and old,

-Assembled yet quite alone -

-Contemplating our lives and our place in the world.

-We do not have all the answers;

-And probably never will,

-But we will continue to pray and reflect,

-In the tradition we have inherited

-And the tradition that we are continuing to create.
+Samuels

+Writings may be used during religious services, provided that the individual authors and West End Synagogue are 246 cited.
+Any other usage requires permission from the authors, who may be contacted through West End

+Congregation

+We are here - young and old, Assembled yet quite alone - Contemplating our lives and our place in the world.
+We do not have all the answers; And probably never will, But we will continue to pray and reflect, In the tradition we have inherited And the tradition that we are continuing to create.

 Cantor: (Chanted In Hebrew)

 Symbolically I bow low and prostrate myself before a power beyond my conception, the beginning of all beginnings; the personification of infinity and eternity.
 I speak for myself and all those who depend on me.
 I am weak and small and my responsibility is awesome.
 But I must shoulder my burden and be a spokesman for myself and all those behind me.
 Humbly, I offer up my words in prayer and supplication and ask that they be accepted in the spirit that they are offered, despite my own deficiencies.

-Reader and Congregation Responsively
+Rabbi and Congregation Responsively

-R: Know yourself, who you are And what you are.
+Know yourself, who you are And what you are.

-C: I boast of my strengths And complain of my weaknesses

-R: Acknowledge your errors And your imperfections.
+I boast of my strengths And complain of my weaknesses Acknowledge your errors And your imperfections.